 - Your commitment to a certain amount of fixed interest rate over a term

-You may also want to determine if you wish to make additional repayments to finish the loan quickly.
-Perhaps a redraw facility may also be helpful for your case.
+- You may also want to determine if you wish to make additional repayments to finish the loan quickly.
+Perhaps a redraw facility may also be helpful in this case.

 - You can budget with greater accuracy because of the fixed portion of the loan

 - Typically, lenders allow extra repayments on the variable portion of the loan